leena-kang/leagueoflegends/README.md

 ### 0. Addressing Column Dependency

-One of the biggest problems in our columns is that many of these columns are dependent on each other.
+One of the biggest problems in our columns is that many of these **columns are directly dependent on each other**.

 For example, in the game, you obtain more gold by killing more monsters/minions (increasing your creep score), and killing more enemy champions.
 Thus, `goldat15` is a mixed bag of all sorts of metrics that already exist in our columns.